bashirnubtk/Virtual-CPU-Emulator/week 3/week 3.md

 In a CPU, General-Purpose Registers (GPRs) are small, fast storage locations used to temporarily hold data during processing.
 These registers are crucial for efficient computation and serve as operands for the ALU.

 #### **Design Goals for General-Purpose Registers:**
+ - Store intermediate results and data.
+ - Allow data to be read and written quickly.
+ - Integrate with the ALU for operations.